Welcome to

 -

-She works with individuals from ages 8 to 99, guiding them through their personal journeys toward greater self-worth, emotional resilience, and a more hopeful, empowered future.
+I work with individuals from ages 8 to 99, guiding them through their personal journeys toward greater self-worth, emotional resilience, and a more hopeful, empowered future.

 The Humanistic Approach: